vikaskedia/app.aiworkspace.pro/src/components/initial-consultaion/design.md

 3. Goals - output from the AI
 4. Tasks - output from the AI

-# Legal Matter Initial consultation Design
+# Legal Workspace Initial consultation Design

 ## Overview
 The initial consultation system uses AI to conduct an interactive interview with users to gather information (i.e. Events and files) about their legal matter and create a structured plan of action (i.e. Goals and Tasks).